 - Maintain clear and concise documentation of the network-oriented queries and their plausible solutions.

-- Configure hardware and network equipment like routers, WAN accelerators, DHCP (Dynamic Host Configuration Protocol), switches, proxy servers, DNS (Domain Name System).
+- Configure hardware and network equipment like routers, WAN accelerators, DHCP (Dynamic Host Configuration Protocol), switches, proxy servers, and DNS (Domain Name System).

 - Install firewall and security systems for safety from cyber attacks, or a third party accessing confidential information, and to manage a secure communication and connection within different networks.

 - Maintain a database of all the information of the network system for interested parties like clients, stakeholders, managers, and employees.

 - Work with different teams for efficient and effective communication of ideas regarding the working of different network components and operational work.